System Flushing

 – November 9th (Monday) and November 10th (Tuesday) (To avoid Veterans Day: NW Natural Water closed that Wednesday).

-We will provide members email reminders of the scheduled flush dates, but we are unable to confirm the exact times that the flush period will start or end on that date.
+We will strive to provide members email reminders of the scheduled flush dates, but we are unable to confirm the exact times that the flush period will start or end on any date.
 We do not shut off the water during system flush events.
 Water is always available.
 However, it is possible that using water during a flush event could draw in cloudy or discolored water from the public water system into your home’s plumbing system.

 What should I do when flushing is happening?